ICVGIP 2025

 The closest major railway stations are Kiratpur Sahib, Anandpur Sahib, Ropar, Chandigarh, Ambala, Delhi.

 Buses and cabs can be booked to travel from these places to Mandi.
+Of these, Ropar, Chandigarh, Ambala are major cities close to Mandi, from where it will be easier to find bus services.

 Venue